finnbar/severn/README.md

 This is the code associated with the paper _This is Driving Me Loopy: Transforming loop in Arrowized Functional Reactive Programs_.

 You can run the tests with `stack test` to see that a program behaves the same on random inputs pre- and post-transformation.
 You can also run our benchmarks with `stack build loop-compile:bench:bench-vs-yampa`.
+Raw results can be found in `tests.csv` (for the fixed benchmarks) and `tests-random.csv` (for the random benchmarks).
+The spreadsheet `tests.xlsx` contains the results and speedup calculations.

 Here is a quick overview of the files, which may be useful if you're looking through the code.
 This is roughly in dependency order.